ColinGrime/Tweaky/README.md

 ## Tweaks
 * `anvil-color` - Items can be colored in the anvil.
 * `anvil-repair` - Right-clicking an anvil with an iron block will repair it slightly.
+* `armor-swap` - Shift over an armor stand to quick swap armor.
 * `bee-capture` - Right-click a bee with a beehive to capture it.
 * `concrete-conversion` - Throw concrete powder into a cauldron to turn it into concrete.
 * `crops-bone-meal` - Allows players to bone meal any crop.